mathisgauthey/mathisgauthey.github.io_old/content/post/Recursion in Programming - The Tower of Hanoi Problem.md

 RECURSIVE_CALL_GOING_DOWN_RIGHT
 ```

 And here is where it gets tricky.
-What do do next ?
+What to do next ?

 Well, I might be a simple man, but I just considered my 3 disks scenario.
 I want my first moves to be these ones :